Table of Contents

 - the Loop of Henle

 At the end of the collecting ducts, mesenchymal cells condense to the metanephric vesicle in the metanephrogenic blastema.
 This forms metanephric tubules, to which capillary loops attach.
-The epithelium at the capillaries alters to become podocytes, the visceral sheet of Bowman’s capsule, the overlying cohesive epithelium to the parietal sheet of the podocytes.
+The epithelium at the capillaries alters to become podocytes, the visceral sheet of Bowman’s capsule, the overlying cohesive epithelium covering the parietal sheet of the podocytes.

 The superior section of the metanephric vesicle further elongates to connect to the collecting ducts.
 Thus, the nephron, the smallest unit of the kidney, is completed.
 From the fourth month, the definitive kidney, a description for the completed metanephros, produces urine, which is directed into the amniotic cavity of the embryo, where it is in turn swallowed by the embryo.